 – Stretch out at multiple times throughout the race (especially your quads).
 I didn’t do this last time and had tremendous aches the next day.
 Because I did not make this mistake on this race, I woke without a single pain in the body, aside from my foot…

 – Do not expect professional help from the staff.
 If you need a bandage, anti bacterial cream, you will not get it on any of the obstacles/water stations.
 All these people do there is simply call in help to get a truck to carry you to the medical tent that does have it.
-In short, the staff, if you need help, are pretty useless, so carry your own safety supplies when you’re there.
+In short, the staff, if you need help, are pretty useless, so carry your own safety supplies for mud runs when you’re there.

 I find this to be extremely ridiculous, risky and lazy on the part of the Tough Mudder organizers, yet easily correctable.
 So fix this Tough Mudder people.